-Cepheus is a Roger Martin designed sailboat rigged for offshore sailing and has already successfully completed racing to Bermuda in 2014.
-She is a Quest33S design built by Barret Holby of Holby Marine.
+Cepheus is a Roger Martin designed sailboat rigged for offshore sailing and successfully completed racing to Bermuda in 2014 and 2021.
+She is a Quest33S design built by Barret Holby of Holby Marine and owned by Phil Haydon.
 In addition to standard features she has water ballast to assist with control of the righting moment as the winds build.

 When acquired at the end of 2018 she came with a simple sail package of jib and main sails plus asymmetric spinnakers.
 However, for offshore sailing, where any conditions may be found we have worked with Joe Cooper Sailing (Coop) to provide additional features that include a solent and inner forestay.
 These permit smaller sails to be attached in place of the jib to reduce sail surface area as the winds grow in strength.
 Additionally, Coop has rigged independent luff and leech reefing lines that allow rapid reefing of the mainsail (to reduce it’s surface area) without needing to the leave the cockpit – an added performance and safety feature.
 A video showing this system can be found here.

-Cepheus is a delight to sail and in near shore races we have had several podium finishes in double-handed races (two crew) including 1st in the Ida Lewis race (2019), 2nd in the Sail for Hope (2020), 3rd in the Round the Island Race (2020) and 3rd in the Beringer Bowl (2020).
+Cepheus is a delight to sail and in near shore races we have had several podium finishes in double-handed races (two crew) including 1st in the Ida Lewis race (2019), 2nd in the Sail for Hope (2020), 3rd in the Round the Island Race (2020), 3rd in the Beringer Bowl (2020), and 3rd in the Bermuda 1-2 (2021).

-Over the winter of 2020/21 we are adding other features to her which include green energy production to keep batteries charged while sailing, as well as a satellite communication system to allow offshore communications to our community.
+Over the winter of 2020/21 we added other features to her which included green energy production to keep batteries charged while sailing, as well as a satellite communication system to allow offshore communications to our community.

 - Storm Jib